directors and advisors

 Our Board of Directors

-Autism Canada is governed by a volunteer Board of Directors and is advised by a Provincial and Territorial Council, an ASD Advisory Committee and a Professional Advisors Committee.
+Autism Canada is governed by a volunteer Board of Directors and an ASD Advisory Ambassador.
 The Board also has four committees for Marketing and Communications, Finance and Audit, Nomination and Governance, and Fund Development.

 Autism Canada’s board drives the strategic direction of the organization and establishes its policies, vision, mission and values.
 If you are interested in joining this strong team of leaders, please contact the board chair by email at email@example.com.